tosh-coding/AsyncFiberWorks/Readme.md

 https://github.com/github-tosh/RetlangFiberSwitcher

-# RetlangFiberSwitcher #
+# AsyncFiberWorks #
 This is a fiber-based C# threading library.
-Forked from [Retlang](https://code.google.com/archive/p/retlang/).
-It is currently in the process of being refactored with significant design changes.
 The goal is to make it easy to combine fiber and asynchronous methods.

-In addition to Enqueueing the Action to the fiber, the execution context of the asynchronous method can be changed to within the fiber.
+In addition to enqueueing actions to a fiber, the execution context of the asynchronous method can be changed to within a fiber.

 ```csharp
 async Task SampleAsync()